Simple Tips for Setting Effective Screen Time Limits

 Screen Time Limit Examples

-• “No TV until after homework is done.
+- “No TV until after homework is finished.
 I will be in the kitchen making dinner.
 Anyone is welcome to come work in there with me.”

-• “We’re not going to play video games today.
-I am going for a bike ride and would love for you to join me.”
+- “We’re not going to play video games today.
+I’m going for a bike ride and would love for you to join me.”

-• “We have discussed the responsibilities that go along with the privileges of having electronic equipment.
-When you don’t keep our agreements for the responsibilities, I will confiscate the equipment until you are ready to try again.”
+- “We have discussed the responsibilities that go along with the privileges of having electronics.
+When you don’t keep our agreements for the responsibilities, I will confiscate it until you are ready to try again.”

-How to Follow Through On Screen Time Limits
+How to Follow Through on Your New Rules

 Many parents have great intentions to set limits around and manage their children’s screen time, but for one reason or another, the limits are never held.
 Or they’re not held consistently.